 Is somebody in your household feeling a lot of dental pain?
 Have they just been in an accident, or do they have a severe toothache?
 Taking the right action in the middle of a dental emergency can mean the difference between saving or losing a tooth—do you know what to do?
 Fortunately for the people of Hillsboro, they only need to remember one thing: call Infinity Dental Care.
 Our team of experts is ready and able to accept emergency patients, and we can even schedule a same-day appointment so we can help someone get out of pain as fast as possible.

 Whether you’re dealing with a broken/knocked out tooth or a bad toothache, you should definitely seek out professional care as soon as you can.
 This will allow our team to quickly take care of any pain as well as reduce the damage to the teeth.
-There are also a few things you can do in the time before you’re able to reach our office that will help you get control of the situation:
+In the meantime, there are also a few things you can do in the time before you’re able to reach our dental office that will help you get control of the situation.